creharmony/node-etsy-client/README.md

 This will configure rate limit on etsy call : max `etsyRateMaxQueries` per `etsyRateWindowSizeMs`ms.

-On limit reached, if `etsyRateWait`, then wait, else throw an error immediately.

-For more details, cf. [node-rate-limiter](https://github.com/jhurliman/node-rate-limiter)
+For more details, cf. [susi-rali](https://github.com/creharmony/susi-rali)

 ### Rate limit
 According to [their documentation](https://www.etsy.com/developers/documentation/getting_started/api_basics#section_rate_limiting), Etsy restricts number of call to 10 per second (and 10k per day).

-In order to never reach this (second windows) rate limit, node-etsy-client rely on [node-rate-limiter](https://github.com/jhurliman/node-rate-limiter) and offer an option to rate limit client calls.
+In order to never reach this (second windows) rate limit, node-etsy-client rely on [susi-rali](https://github.com/creharmony/susi-rali) and offer an option to rate limit client calls.

 To apply rate limit of 10 query per seconds (with wait on unavailable slot),